3 Marble Cities On Cards To Lure Potential Investors - UrduPoint

 3 Marble Cities On Cards To Lure Potential Investors

-Dedicated markets would be set up at the marble cities including Loralai, Khuzdar and Dalbandin to offer vast business opportunities to the investors, an official of the Balochistan government told APP on Friday.
+Dedicated markets would be set up at the marble cities including Loralai, Khuzdar and Dalbandin to offer vast business opportunities to the investors, Balochistan Minister for Commerce and Industries, Haji Muhammad Khan Toor Utmankhail told APP.

 He said the initiative was meant to uplift the living standards of locals through creation of employment opportunities.